Regional Buckets are an experimental, innovative, and rapidly changing

 Creating a Regional Bucket

-To create a Regional Bucket, specify one of the new regional locations instead of US or EU.
+To create a Regional Bucket, specify one of the new regional locations instead of US, EU or ASIA.
 The regional locations are:

 You can pass the location to the